kaiakamatsu/BENG183-Classification/Classification.md

 [Convolutional Neural Networks](https://www.analyticsvidhya.com/blog/2021/07/convolution-neural-network-the-base-for-many-deep-learning-algorithms-cnn-illustrated-by-1-d-ecg-signal-physionet/), [Adam](https://www.analyticsvidhya.com/blog/2021/10/a-comprehensive-guide-on-deep-learning-optimizers/#:~:text=In%20summary%2C%20Adam%20optimizer%20is,weights%20during%20deep%20learning%20training), [Cross Entropy Loss](https://www.v7labs.com/blog/cross-entropy-loss-guide#:~:text=Cross%2Dentropy%20loss%2C%20or%20log,diverges%20from%20the%20actual%20label), [Types of Neural Networks](https://www.mygreatlearning.com/blog/types-of-neural-networks/), [TensorFlow Example](https://www.tensorflow.org/tutorials/images/cnn)

 ## Support Vector Machines
-Support Vector Machines (SVMs) are similar to a wise judge creating a clear boundary in a courtroom.
-Picture a judge presiding over a complex case with two sides presenting different arguments.
-The judge (SVM) seeks a fair and decisive line (decision boundary) that separates the two stances, ensuring a just verdict.
-Just as the judge carefully weighs evidence and arguments to establish a balanced judgment, SVMs analyze data to create an optimal boundary that maximizes the margin between classes, ensuring a clear distinction between different data groups, much like the judge's ruling brings clarity to a legal dispute.<br>
+Support Vector Machines (SVMs) classify data points by finding the most optimal decision boundary.
+The main aim of SVM to find a hyperplane that maximizes the distance from different categories.
+SVMs also do not have to be linear, meaning we can incorporate kernel functions.
+Kernel functions rely on the process of mapping datasets to a higher dimensions that makes data point separation easier.
+Ultimately, SVMs are important in the seperation of data for classification.

 **STEPS**<br>
 **1.** Prepare the data and preprocess <br>